GPNikol/Twelve-Tone-Toolbelt/README.md

 6. Enable display options to alter the appearence of the workspace.

-7. Add audio to play a line the twelve-tone matrix.
+7. Add audio to play a line in the twelve-tone matrix.